-The Marcy Club 200 is an affordable weight stack machine with a price tag below $800.
-It costs about $30 less than our best value pick, the Body-Solid Powerline BSG10X, and has many comparable features.
-However, the Marcy Club provides fewer exercise options and has a weaker warranty.
+The Marcy Club 200lb Home Gym is an affordable weight stack machine with a price tag below $800.
+That puts it on a par, price wise, with the Body Solid Powerline BSG10X, and has comparable features too.
+However, the Marcy Club has a shorter warranty.

-The Club 200 provides 200 pounds of resistance.
-Unlike the Bowflex Xtreme 2SE, the Life Fitness G2 and the Powertec Workbench Multi-System, its resistance isn’t upgradeable.
-If you prefer to add resistance as you become stronger, you might want a machine that can grow with you.
-You should be confident the home gym you choose provides all the versatility you need.
+As its name suggests, the Club 200lb Home Gym provides 200lbs of resistance.
+Unlike the Bowflex Xtreme 2SE and the Life Fitness G2, its resistance isn’t upgradeable.
+If you prefer to add resistance as you become stronger, you might prefer a machine that can grow with you.